Wyclef Jean: "Divine Sorrow" and World Cup Song (2009–2016)

 In November 2009, a track titled "Suicide Love" featuring rapper Eve leaked online prior to the release of his EP.
 Wyclef Jean's EP named From the Hut, to the Projects, to the Mansion was released on November 10, 2009.
 It includes seventeen tracks, featuring Eve, Cyndi Lauper, Timbaland, and Lil' Kim.
 In this album, Wyclef uses the alias Toussaint St. Jean, his alter ego, when he raps.
 Jean's self-entitled studio album was due to be released in 2011, but has yet to surface.
 "Hold On", the lead single from the project, features dancehall artist Mavado.
 In May 2014, a Jean video, "April Showers", was banned from YouTube after Cathy Scott, author of The Killing of Tupac Shakur, lodged a copyright infringement complaint claiming an image in the video was similar to an autopsy photo released in her book.
 YouTube temporally banned the video.
 TMZ, which broke the story, reported that Scott and the video's director, Hezues R', had settled the matter and agreed that Hezues R' would include a screen credit to the book at the end of the video.

+Wyclef collaborated with Young Thug on his Mixtape Jeffery, and "I Swear".

 Jean worked with Avicii on a single titled "Divine Sorrow" from his upcoming EP J'Ouvert.
 He collaborated again with Avicii in 2015 on the song "Can't Catch Me" on the album Stories, which also featured Matisyahu.
 This marks the third collaboration with Avicii and Jean, following "Dar um Jeito (We Will Find a Way)" and "Divine Sorrow".
 Jean appeared as a featured vocalist in The Knocks' single "Kiss The Sky", which was released in January 2016.
 This song was part of their debut album, entitled 55, released in March 2016.
 Jean was also featured on the Young Thug song "Kanye West", from the rapper's mixtape Jeffery, released in August 2016.

-Wyclef collaborated with Young Thug on his Mixtape Jeffery, and "I Swear".

 Wyclef wrote an autobiography entitled Purpose: An Immigrant's Story with the help of journalist Anthony Bozza, published in September 2012.